Frequently Asked Questions about serving on Serendipity’s Board

 Serendipity is in good financial health, as indicated by the following:

-- Serendipity’s Finance Committee annually revises fiscal policies, ensuring compliance with new requirements for nonprofits.
+- Serendipity’s Finance Committee annually reviews fiscal policies, ensuring compliance with new requirements for nonprofits.

 - Included in the fiscal policies are procedures to prevent fraud and to ensure transparency.